LuiCat/ArduinoTaikoController/README.md

 #### k_decay = 0.96
 How fast every threshold level decays, in ratio.

-For approximately every millisecond the threshold is lowered by k_decay.
+For approximately every millisecond, the threshold value of every channel is multiplied by k_decay.

 #### pin[4] = {A3, A0, A2, A1}
 The analog input pins of four sensors.